 People are not going for the high or lows that alcohol and other drugs offers.
 They are just trying to stop their normal bad feelings.
 If you have had the experience of breaking one of your bones and you went to an ER in pain you were not thinking about getting high – you were thinking about getting relief from the physical pain!
-If you were having a great day, you were feeling great, the last thing you would be thinking is – “I think I will go out and get drunk”.
+If you were having a great day and you were feeling great, the last thing you would be thinking is – “I think I will go out and get drunk”.

-On a more positive note – Jim Carrey another comic genius said he finally found a psychotherapist who did more than just “ talked the shit out of everything!”
+On a more positive note, Jim Carrey, another comic genius said he finally found a psychotherapist who did more than just “ talked the shit out of everything!”

 People Do Not Come To Therapy For Explanations.
 They Come To Change Their Emotional Experiences.

 So what is the difference that makes the difference in order to heal an emotional state?
-Simply have the client do something different from what they have been doing when they are consciously or unconsciously reliving the emotion that was caused by their traumatic event.
+Simply have the client do something different from what they have been doing when they are consciously or unconsciously reliving the event that was caused by their traumatic event.
 It is that simple!

 You are not required to know brain physiology to assist a client in their healings of depression or other unwanted emotions.

-In 1985 I started my therapy practice at the age of thirty-nine.
+In 1985, I started my therapy practice at the age of thirty-nine.
 I initially worked with people that had a fear of flying and other simple phobias.
 I noticed that people have a physical pattern that they repeatedly displayed every time they experienced their traumatic emotions or memories of their trauma.
 We are like a robotic figure when reliving the trauma (the same head and eye movements repeatedly) and most of us will be unconsciously staring.
 This is where the phrase, “the thousand mile stare” comes.
 In other words we are in a trance.
 I consider myself a “Trance Buster”!

 When people recall a memory from their past, they are actually recalling the last time they thought about it.
 If you add new information to that memory, the original emotion associated with it can be altered by the new stimulus.
-Again it is that simple!

 All of the following twelve (12) effective trauma healing modalities do just that without drugs, electricity, or operations and none require you to know 🧠 physiology: